koskenni/pytwolc/docs/alignment.rst

 The algorithm is described in some detail in [koskenniemi2017]_.
 The present version proceeds in three steps:

-1. Each raw morphophoneme is scored according to the set of phonemes (and the zero) which are present in it.
+1. Each :term:`raw morphophoneme` is scored according to the set of phonemes (and the zero) which are present in it.
 The score for the alignment is the sum of the scores of all its raw morphophonemes.
 Only the candidates with the best score are kept.

 2. The syllable structure of the alignment is considered.
 Those having a smaller number of syllables are preferred and those having a greater number are discarded.